TURBA

 Jane Gabriels

-PhD., Director, Dance West Network and Pepatián: Bronx Arts ColLABorative
+PhD., Director, Dance West Network and Pepatián: Bronx Arts ColLABorative, USA

 Visiting Scholar/Temple University and Simon Fraser University, USA/Canada